October 21st – December 5th

 The juror, FMU visual arts faculty and the coordinator of Gately Gallery reserve the right to exclude any artwork not adequately represented by the entry image or that does not abide by professional presentation standards.

-DELIVERY OF ARTWORK: Artwork must be delivered to Gately Gallery on October 18th-20th or October 25th between 12-5PM.
+DELIVERY OF ARTWORK: Artwork must be delivered to Gately Gallery between October 13th-15th during regular business hours.
 If you cannot accommodate delivery during this time, please contact Julie Mixon to schedule a delivery in advance of the delivery deadline. jmixon@fmarion.edu.

 Failure to deliver work during the designated times will result in disqualification.

-PICKUP OF ARTWORK: Artwork should be picked up from Gately Gallery on Saturday, December 17th or 19th between 10am-4pm.
+PICKUP OF ARTWORK: Artwork should be picked up from Gately Gallery on Saturday, December 16th, from 10am-3pm or the 18th between 10am-5pm.

 For delivery or pickup questions contact Dawn Fenimore (Steven F. Gately Gallery Coordinator): dawn.fenimore@fmarion.edu